Secure and Privacy-Preserving Consensus: Confidential Interaction Protocol

 \section{Confidential Interaction Protocol}

 In this section, we propose a completely decentralized, third-party free confidential interaction protocol that can guarantee average consensus while protecting the privacy of all participating nodes.
-Instead of adding noise to hide the states, our approach combines encryption with randomness in the system dynamics, i.e., the coupling weights $a^{(t)}_{ij}$, to prevent two communicating parties in a pairwise interaction from exposing information to each other.
-In this way the states are free from being contaminated by covering noise, guaranteeing a deterministic convergence to the exact average value.
+Instead of adding noise to hide the states, our approach combines encryption with randomness in the system dynamics, i.e., the coupling weights $a^{(k)}_{ij} \in \mathbb{R}$, to prevent two communicating parties in a pairwise interaction from exposing information to each other.
+In this way the states are free from being contaminated by covering noise, guaranteeing a deterministic convergence to the average (subject to a quantization error).
+The computational complexity of this protocol is also discussed in this section.

-In this section we present details of our confidential interaction protocol based on (\ref{eq:ct}) and (\ref{eq:dt}).
-In particular we show how a node can obtain the weighted difference (\ref{eq:diff}) between itself and any of its neighbor without disclosing each other's state information:
+We first present details of our confidential interaction protocol based on (\ref{eq:dt}).
+In particular we show how a node can obtain the weighted difference (\ref{eq:diff}) between itself and any of its neighbor(s) without disclosing each other's state information: